First time buyer guide

 Receiving the Bonus

-Your government bonus will be given at the completion of the property transaction only.
+You will receive your government bonus at the completion of the property transaction only.
 This means that you’ll have to ask your solicitor to apply for it when you’re certain that your first home purchase is about to be closed.
-The bonus will be added to the substantial sum you’re putting towards your first roof.
+The bonus will be added to the sum you’re putting towards your first roof.

 How Does a Help to Buy ISA Compare to a Lifetime ISA?